Reading-eScience-Centre/uriproj/README.md

 # uriproj

-Map projection functions from standard coordinate reference system URIs.
+Map projection functions from standard coordinate reference system (CRS) URIs.

+This library makes it easy to retrieve map projection functions from CRS URIs.
+It transparently fetches transformation data from http://epsg.io and uses [proj4js](http://proj4js.org/) to generate a projection out of that.
+Once a projection has been generated, it is stored in a local cache for later use to avoid unnecessary network requests.

+uriproj also supports manually adding a projection to the local cache together with its URI, either by supplying a PROJ.4 string or a `Projection` object with `forward()` and `inverse()` functions.

 ## Install

 uriproj works on browsers and any tool following the CommonJS/node module conventions.

 A minified browser version of this library is available in the [GitHub releases](https://github.com/reading-escience-centre/uriproj/releases) as well as on [npmcdn](https://npmcdn.com/uriproj/).
 It can be included like that:
 ```html
 <script src="https://cdnjs.cloudflare.com/ajax/libs/proj4js/2.3.14/proj4.js"></script>
 <script src="https://npmcdn.com/uriproj@0.1/uriproj.min.js"></script>